 Based on the photo above, instead of open space near the corner, imagine that there was a vehicle parked there in a tight hotel parking lot when a trucker cut the corner too short.
 (Scrape!
 Crunch!
 Ouch!)

 When that happens, a number of unpleasant things occur for the trucker, possibly including (but not limited to):

 You would do well to avoid all of these from the beginning.

-Money saving tip: The hotel truck parking situation has not yet been reviewed by Hotels4Truckers for every hotel, motel, inn, motor lodge, suite or overnight accommodation in the USA.
+Money saving tip: Hotels4Truckers has not yet reviewed the hotel truck parking situation for every hotel, motel, inn, motor lodge, suite or overnight accommodation in the USA.

 If you roll over and damage a curb at a hotel, you may be held financially responsible for the repair.

 If you hit a vehicle, you may be held financially responsible for damage.